- Are you suffering from neck pain or headaches when staring at a screen for too long?

 - Sort out your seat.
 Ensure that your seat is the right height so that when your hands are on the keyboard that your elbows are at 90 degrees.
 This may mean that you need to raise or lower your chair depending on how tall you are.
 If you need to raise your chair and your feet are then off the floor, you will then need a footstool.
 If you have a chair that has arms on it, you need to ditch this!
 Chairs with arms will prevent you from tucking your chair in and getting close enough to the desktop.
 So ensure that your chair can slide under the desk, so your body is positioned as close as possible to your keyboard.
 Chairs with a seat that can tilt downward slightly (so your knees are lower than your hips) are preferable.
 Not only is your seat height and tilt important, so it the way you sit!
 Watch this video for simple tips to get your sitting posture right.

 - Try a Varidesk.
 Sitting for long periods of time can be a sustained load on the lumbar spine, as well as the neck and shoulders and it is recommended that you move regularly.
-A varidesk does give you the option to work in a standing position for periods of time, which can reduce the load on the neck and shoulders and prevent the onset of symptoms.
+A varidesk or height adjustable sit-stand desk does give you the option to work in a standing position for periods of time, which can reduce the load on the neck and shoulders and prevent the onset of symptoms.

 - Stretch.
 Would you like to have simple stretch routine that helps your improve your posture and prevent the onset of neck and shoulder pain at your work station?
 See this video here for an easy 30 second routine without leaving your workstation!
-Or try a couple of the stretches below.
+Or try this stretch below.

 If you are having ongoing neck, shoulder or arms symptoms as a result of using a computer, it is important to have an accurate assessment and professional diagnosis of your symptoms in order to provide treatment and a plan to move forward with your health.